dirmeier/rnaiutilities/docs/source/index.rst

 rnaiutilities
 =============

+Welcome to ``rnaiutilities``.

 ``rnaiutilities`` is a collection of python scripts and modules for working with image-based RNAi perturbation data.
 If offers the following
 functionalities:

+The package is still under development, so if you'd like to contribute, `fork us on GitHub <https://github.com/cbg-ethz/rnaiutilities>`_.

 * ``rnai-parse`` for parsing and checking CellProfiler matlab files,
 * ``rnai-query`` for inserting meta information to a database, building datasets and selecting meta information from the DB,